Site icon QSSV.net

 Vaping Branding Growth in Hip-Hop Shows

 In today’s ever-changing culture, half of the most viewed music videos are almost guaranteed to feature some form of drugs, tobacco, and electronic cigarettes.
-Instead of the traditional drugs, booze, and girls, seems to be on the rise in these music videos funnily.
+Instead of the traditional drugs, booze, and girls, vaping seems to be on the rise in these music videos funnily.

 A new study recently published by Dartmouth College had analyzed 736 of the most streamed and R&B videos between the year of 2013 and 2017.
-This study revealed that in just a short four-year period, the of rose from 25 percent to almost 88 percent.
+This study revealed that in just a short four-year period, the of electronic rose from 25 percent to almost 88 percent.
 This means that on-screen depictions of vaping, smoking, and drug use have risen to an all-time high.

 The research was divided into different orders of popularity, with some of the most viewed videos totaling between 113 million views and four billion views on YouTube and other popular video streaming sites such as DailyMotion and Vimeo.